alxfed/alxfed.github.io/_posts/2020-02-15-A-couple-of-practical-questions-about-ML.markdown

 ---
 layout: post
 title:  "A couple of practical questions about 'Machine Learning'."
 excerpt: "It is more or less obvious that 'Machine Learning' (which should be properly called 'Machine Teaching') is here to stay.
-Now, how do we solve the problem of learning all these 'documentation' with cryptic terminology written by semi-educated half-wits?"
+Now, how do we solve the problem of understanding what these models have learned?"
 date:   2020-02-15  8:41 am
 categories: blog posts
 ---